planet17/self-recruiting-panel/README.md

 ~~~

+### 3) Install VENDOR by composer.
-* 3) Install vendor or etc. with composer using the following command:
+Install vendor or etc. with composer using the following command:

 ~~~